perchlabs/webird/README.md

 #### Notable aspects of Webird:
 * PHP CLI utilities for many tasks
 * Manage all third party dependencies with Composer and NPM
-* Bash provisioning and local installation scripts for configuring system
+* Bash provisioning and local installation scripts for configuring system (based on [setupify](https://github.com/perchlabs/setupify))
 * A single PHP command that starts development processes across PHP and Nodejs
 * Live reloading (and waiting) ES6 module and CommonJS front end environment
 * Google OAuth2 login